 Management has determined that the leased facility is a conditional contribution.
-The in-kind fair market value of this leased facility is estimated to be approximately \$96,000 for each of the years ended December 31, 2023 and 2022.
+The fair market value of this leased facility is estimated to be approximately \$96,000 for each of the years ended December 31, 2024 and 2023.

 NOTE 11 NET ASSETS